 Here is an easy slime recipe for St. Patrick’s Day fun with the kids!
 Just follow the directions, add some green and gold, and it will be time to play!

 Learn how to make St. Patrick’s Day fluffy slime with our favorite new slime recipe!
-It’s so easy to make and so fun to play with because it.
-It stretches, it bounces, it most importantly it entertains the kids for hours of sensory play fun!
+It’s so easy to make and so fun to play with because it stretches, it bounces, and it most importantly entertains the kids with green and gold St. Patrick’s day fun!